-- 9.1 A spouse may apply to the court to divide the value of their family real property - (a) on the breakdown of the marriage or common-law relationship; or - (b) on the death of the other spouse. - 9.2 Each spouse is entitled to an equal share of the value of their family real property. - 9.3 For greater certainty, when dividing or sharing the value family real property, the following rights and interests cannot be transferred to or held by a person who is not a member: - (a) a Certificate of Possession; - (b) a Certificate of Occupation; or - (c) any other right to possession allotted in accordance with section 20 of the Indian Act (Canada).
+9.1 A spouse may apply to the court to divide the value of their family real property

+- (a) on the breakdown of the marriage or common-law relationship; or - (b) on the death of the other spouse. - 9.2 Each spouse is entitled to an equal share of the value of their family real property.

+9.3 For greater certainty, when dividing or sharing the value family real property, the rights and interests in a structure cannot be transferred to or held by a person who is not a member.